Facelift in the Washington, DC Metro

 How Is a Facelift Performed?

 Once you are anesthetized, Dr. Chaboki makes incisions around your ears and possibly under your chin.
 This provides him with maximum control during surgery while also creating very discreet scars.
-However, if you choose a limited-incision facelift, Dr. Chaboki makes incisions that trace around only the lower part of your ears.
+However, if you choose a limited-incision facelift, Dr. Chaboki may make incisions that trace around only the lower part of your ears.
 He tightens the underlying muscle and other tissue, removes excess fat deposits, and lifts and redrapes the skin for a smooth, refined contour.

 Facelift incision